SarvarKh/ofn-wiki/Tagged-Variants.md

 - Next to variants when adding them to an order cycle
 - In the standard Spree product management pages (as well as BPE)

-### Who can see which tagged variants?

-- A producer can see all tagged variants for its products
-- A hub can see untagged variants and its own tagged variants

 Tag colour will be derived from the tagged enterprise's ID, to provide a consistent colour throughout the system.

+## Changing the producer of a product

+Normally, a hub can only have a tagged variant when it has "create tagged variants" permission from the producer of the variant.
+If the producer of that product can be changed, there is the possibility that another user could change it to a producer that the hub does not have "create tagged variants" permission from.
+Because this is an invalid state for the system to be in, users will not be permitted to change the producer of a product after it has been created.

 ## Outstanding concerns

-What happens when we create a tagged variant from a product that has only a master variant.
+What happens when we create a tagged variant from a product that has only a master variant?
 This will invalidate the master as a variant that can be purchased from the shop, and thus break any open order cycles.
 We'll need to work around this in some way.

-- TODO: Issues around changing the producer of a product